 For what concerns XML, the types used here were originally defined for XML, so it comes as a no surprise that they can seamlessly express XML types and values.
 For example CDuce uses the very same types used here to encode both XML types and elements as triples, the first element being the tag, the second a record representing attributes, and the third a heterogeneous sequence for the content of the element.
-Furthermore, we can adapt the results of [9] to encode forward XPath queries in filters.
-Therefore, it requires little effort to use the filters presented here to encode languages such as JSONiq [12] designed to integrate JSON and XML, or to precisely type regular expressions, the import/export of XML data, or XPath queries embedded in Jaql programs.
-This is shown in the section that follows.
+Furthermore, we can adapt the results of [10] to encode forward XPath queries in filters.
+Therefore, it requires little effort to use the filters presented here to encode languages such as JSONiq [28] designed to integrate JSON and XML, or to precisely type regular expressions, the import/export of XML data, or XPath queries embedded in Jaql programs.
+The description of these encodings can be found in the long version of this article, where we also argue that it is better to extend NoSQL languages with XML primitives directly derived from our system rather than to use our system to encode languages such as JSONiq.
+As a matter of fact, existing approaches tend to juxtapose XML and JSON operators thus yielding to stratified (ie, not tightly integrated) systems which have several drawbacks (eg, JSONiq does not allow XML nodes to contain JSON objects and arrays).
+Such restrictions are absent from our approach since both XML and JSON operators are encoded in the same basic building blocks and, as such, can be freely nested and combined.

-6. JSON, XML, Regex